labscript-suite/prawn_digital_output/README.md

 Commands are separated by a newline character: `'\n'`

+* `sts` - Prints the current running and clock statuses.
+  Running statuses include:

+  * `STOPPED = 0`: indicates no sequence is running.
+This is the default state.
+  * `TRANSITION_TO_RUNNING = 1`: device is transitions to running a sequence.
+  * `RUNNING = 2`: device is running a sequence.
+  * `ABORT_REQUESTED = 3`: Abort has been requested by the user.
+  * `ABORTING = 4`: device is aborting sequence execution.
+  * `ABORTED = 5`: device aborted most recent execution.
+  * `TRANSITION_TO_STOP = 6`: device has ended sequence execution normally and as returning to stopped state.

+  Clock statuses are `INTERNAL=0` and `EXTERNAL=1`.
+Default is internal.

 * `add` - Enters mode for adding pulse instructions.
 The `end` command exits this mode.
   Each line has the syntax of `<output word (in hex)> <number of clock cycles (in hex)>`.
 The output word (in hex) sets the binary states of GPIO pins 0-15, aligned such that output 15 is the Most Significant Bit.
   The number of clock cycles sets how long this state is held before the next instruction.
-  If the number of clock cycles is 0, an additional input number is expected.
-If that number is 0, this indicates end of program.
+  If the number of clock cycles is 0, this indicates an indefinite wait and an external hardware trigger on pin 16 restarts program execution.
-  If that number is 1, this indicates and indefinate wait to with execution to be retriggered.
+  If two successive commands have clock cycles of 0, this indicates the end of the program.
 * `run` - Used to start waiting for the hardware trigger to begin the programmed sequence of digital outputs.
+* `swr` - Used to software start a programmed sequence of digital outputs (ie do not wait for a hardware trigger at program start).
-* `abt` - Exit the run sequence.
+* `abt` - Abort execution of a running sequence.
+* `man` - Manually change the output pins' states.
+Syntax is `man <output word (in hex)>`.
+* `gto` - Get the current output state.
+Returns states of pins 0-15 as a single hex number.
 * `dmp` - Print the current sequence of programmed outputs.
 * `cls` - Clear the current sequence of programmed outputs.
 * `clk ext` - Sets the system clock to the clock input at GPIO pin 20.
 * `clk int` - Sets the system clock to the internal system clock.
 * `clk set <clock frequency in decimal>` - Sets the clock to the specified clock frequency, in Hz.
+* `frq` - Measure and print system frequencies.
 * `cur` - Prints the last command entered.
 * `edt` - Allows the user to enter a new command to replace the last command entered.
 * `deb` - Turns on debugging mode which adds printed output when adding instructions.
 By default, debugging is off.